DartmouthGrangerLab/Retina/README.md

 The V1 code (imageLogPolProjection file) further processes this output by doing frequency and orientation analysis in the log polar domain.

-To use, construct Retina object, and call Retina's run method on input video, frame by frame.
-After calling run on a single frame, get parvo-processed output frame through Retina's getParvo method, and get magno-processed output frame through Retina's getMagno method.
+To use, construct a Retina object, and call Retina's run method on input video, frame by frame.
+After calling run on a single input frame, get parvo-processed output frame through Retina's getParvo method, and get magno-processed output frame through Retina's getMagno method.

 An example is given in the TestRetinaCode file.
 The Int6.avi file is a test video that can be used with TestRetinaCode.